Virgin Money (brand): Virgin Money Australia

 Virgin Money currently has operations in Australia with 150,000 customers and is owned by Bank of Queensland.

 Virgin Money UK

-Virgin Money currently has operations in the United Kingdom, the company was initially established as a personal finance company under the name of Virgin Direct in 1995, and the Virgin Money brand itself was introduced in 2000.
+Virgin Money currently has operations in the United Kingdom.
+The company was initially established as a personal finance company under the name of Virgin Direct in 1995, and the Virgin Money brand itself was introduced in 2000.
 Virgin Money vastly increased its size and customer base in 2012 with the purchase of the so-called 'good bank' portion of the nationalised Northern Rock bank.

 In 2018, the entire UK operation of Virgin Money was sold to CYBG plc in a £1.7bn all-share deal which made the group the sixth-largest bank in the UK.
-On 31 October 2019 CYGB plc changed its name to Virgin Money UK plc.
+On 31 October 2019 CYBG plc changed its name to Virgin Money UK plc.

-In September 2021, announced the closure of 31 branches and elimination of 112 jobs across Scotland and the north of England "as it adapts to changing customer demand".
+On 7 March 2024 Nationwide Building Society, the UK's largest building society, announced that they had made an offer to buy Virgin Money UK plc for £2.9 billion.
+Under the terms of the deal the resulting company would be rebranded under the Nationwide banner over the next 6 years with the Virgin Money brand eventually disappearing.
+Nationwide intends to remain as a building society and for the "medium-term" the Virgin Money business would remain its own legal entity with its own banking licence.
+Nationwide aims to not make any material changes to Virgin Money's 7,300 employees "in the near term".
+Virgin Money's shareholders approved the deal on 21 March and it is expected to complete by the end of the year.